 Why Pursue CMT?

-CMT offers international recognition and this certification is developed by finance professionals for professionals which sets it apart from most other technical analysis credentials.
-Technical analysis widely considered to be nothing more than a methodology of representing financial data in charts and figures and interpreting the same.
-However, CMT deals with technical analysis on whole different level where professionals develop a deep-rooted understanding of mathematical fundamentals of technical analysis and learn about the relationship between prices and price patterns.
+CMT offers international recognition, and finance professionals develop this certification for aspirants, which sets it apart from other technical analysis credentials.
+Technical analysis is widely considered nothing more than a methodology of representing financial data in charts and figures and interpreting the same.
+However, CMT deals with technical analysis on a whole different level.
+Professionals develop a deep-rooted understanding of the mathematical fundamentals of technical analysis and learn about the relationship between prices and price patterns.
 This makes them fit not only for the professional role of a technical analyst but can also help them become good traders.

 CFA is a comparatively much-advanced certification program that helps acquire an in-depCFA is a comparatively much-advanced certification program that helps acquire an in-depth understanding of complex areas in finance, including but not limited to equity research, portfolio management, and core financial analysis.
 On the other hand, CMT focuses more on technical analysis, making it the best fit for those interested in entering a work profile closely linked with quantitative finance.
 Both of them require a good amount of work experience.
 Still, CFA is on a completely different level and is comparatively broad-based, making it more relevant for candidates looking to explore opportunities in varied areas of finance.
 CMT is rather limited in scope but offers a strong foothold within that context and helps validate the capabilities of professionals while opening up work opportunities related to quantitative finance in the global industry.